AsafMiz/Music/README.md

-# music
+# Music

-music1 - using a single amplitude (p5.Amplitude()) to create the music data visualization.
+music1 - using a single amplitude to create the music data visualization.

+music2 - using 64 amplitudes to create the music data visualization, creating an equalizer effect.